MicrosoftDocs/memdocs/windows-365/privacy-personal-data.md

 ### How long is personal data stored?

 When a user is removed from Windows 365, Windows 365 keeps non-alert personal data for a maximum of 90 days.
-For security puproses, alert data collected by Microsoft Defender for Endpoint is stored for 180 days.
+For security purposes, alert data collected by Microsoft Defender for Endpoint is stored for 180 days.

 For more information on data retention, see [Data retention, deletion, and destruction in Microsoft 365](/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).

 Windows 365 defaults to Microsoft Endpoint Manager’s standard practice to [audit, export, or delete personal data](/mem/intune/protect/privacy-data-audit-export-delete).

-Personal data is processed within the audited compliance boundary of the Intune service under the technical security measures assured through [Microsoft Online Services Terms](https://www.microsoft.com/licensing/docs).
+Personal data is processed in the audited compliance boundary of the Intune service under the technical security measures assured through [Microsoft Online Services Terms](https://www.microsoft.com/licensing/docs).

 For more information about individual data retention and storage policies of all dependent service, see: